The Importance of Sleep Safety Talk

 Sleep and Your Health

 - It affects your ability to learn and remember new information.

 - It affects your ability to pay attention.

 - It affects your heart and cardiovascular system.
 There is a link between long-term sleep deficiencies and heart disease.

 - It affects how your body reacts to insulin.
-Sleep deficiency leads to higher blood sugar levels; leaving you at a higher chance to be diagnosed with diabetes.
+Sleep deficiency leads to higher blood sugar levels, leaving you at a higher chance of being diagnosed with diabetes.

 Tips to be Well Rested